 Travis Keyes, Chairman (he/him)

-Having forged his path into the world of photography after a career in nightlife and entertainment, Travis brings a sharp and unique aesthetic to his work.
-Discovering a new sense of happiness and fulfillment, he founded Travis W Keyes Photography and EventsOne in 2014.
-He has been focused on growing his business, craft and client list ever since.
+Having forged his path into the world of photography after a career in nightlife and entertainment, Travis brought that sharp and unique aesthetic to his photography.
+Discovering a new sense of happiness and fulfillment in his work, he founded Travis W Keyes Photography and EventsOne photography in 2014.
+He has been focused on growing his business, craft, and client list ever since.
 With a quick look at his work (a who's who in fashion and celebrities), one can see why he is always in high demand.
-With his main focus on portraits and social media branding, Travis has recently become a Co-Hosts of AtL- Around the Lens- a weekly, roundtable, visual journalism show.
-Travis holds a BFA in Fine Arts from NYU - Tisch School of the Arts and attended ICP’s- International Center of Photography GS Program.
-In addition to his professional photography work Travis holds lectures, workshops and travel photo adventures around the world.

 Jack Deutch, Treasurer (he/him)